adobe-target/documentation/add-requests.md

 ![Add a Real-Time location on the Thank You Screen](assets/thankyou_validation.jpg)

-## Clear Prefetched Locations from Cache
+## Clearing Prefetched Locations from Cache

 There may be situations where prefetched locations need to be cleared during a session.
 For example, when a booking occurs, it makes sense to clear the cached locations since the user is now "engaged" and understands the booking process.
 If they book another trip during their session, they won't need the original locations on the home screen & search results screen to guide their booking.
 It would make more sense to clear the locations from cache and prefetch new locations for perhaps a discounted second booking or another relevant scenario.
 Logic could be added to the home screen & search results screen to prefetch new locations if a booking has taken place during the session.